-Rev. D, Jan 4, 2003
+Rev. E, April 29, 2003

 In October, 2002, the K2 transceiver was updated to incorporate many modifications that had been recommended by Elecraft or our customers.
 Any Revision A K2 (or Revision XC, 1999 Field Test) can be brought up to Revision B by making the changes listed in Table 1.
-K2s with serial numbers 3000 and higher already include all of the changes.
+K2s with serial numbers 3000 and higher already include all of the changes (except the recent PLL Upgrade, which is also discussed in this document).
 To determine which revision of the K2 you have, look at the RF board, near "ELECRAFT" label at the center.